-With more than 95 cellar doors, nine micro-breweries and a handful of cideries and distilleries thrown in the mix, Margaret River is a region begging to be explored through the bottom of a glass.
+With more than 95 cellar doors, nine micro-breweries and a handful of cideries and distilleries thrown in the mix, it's pretty clear what the main things to do in Margaret River are.
+Margaret River is a region begging to be explored through the bottom of a glass.
 Grab yourself a designated driver or join one of the many winery tours on offer, and discover why this picturesque region is one of Australia’s most famous wine producers.
 Sample a paddle of craft beer, sniff and swirl your way through the tastings at a cellar door, and sip on a glass of boutique liquor.
 Wine needs food and there is no shortage of options from which to choose, from rustic, farm-gate-style cafes to swanky vineyard restaurants.
 Keep an eye out for live music and gourmet events, or why not try a food and wine-matching degustation?

 It’s drinking season year round in the Margaret River, but if you’re lucky enough to visit between June and December you instead have a date with a whale – lots of them, in fact.
 During the latter six months of the year, an estimated 35,000 whales migrate north from Antarctica.
 You can often see these majestic mammals from the shore, but for a close-up encounter, join a cruise and spot humback, southern right, minke and blue whales frolicking in the water.
 Augusta, at the southern tip of the Margaret River, is one of the few places where you can see southern right and humpback whales interacting together.